Blobfolio/refract/README.md

 Both AVIF and JPEG XL are CPU-aware and will leverage thread parallelization when encoding.
 This provides massive — but relative — performance improvements for these famously _slow_ formats.
 (They're still 4-10x slower than WebP.)

 **Note:**
  >The upcoming release of Chrome v.91 is introducing stricter requirements for AVIF images that will [prevent the rendering of many previously valid sources](https://bugs.chromium.org/p/chromium/issues/detail?id=1115483).
 This will break a fuckton of images, including those created with Refract < `0.3.1`.
-Be sure to regenerate any such images using `0.3.1+` to avoid sadness.
+Be sure to regenerate any such images using `0.3.1+` to avoid any sadness.

 ## Usage